strideUX/strideos/docs/tasks.md

 **Acceptance Criteria:**
 - Users can update profile information (name, email, job title)
 - Users can change their password with proper validation
-- Users can manage account preferences (theme, notifications)
+- Users can add or change profile avatar
 - All changes are validated and securely processed
 - Success/error feedback is provided for all operations